json-schema-x-graphql/json-schema-x-graphql/docs/adr/0003-use-boon-for-json-schema-validation.md

 *   **Multi-Version Compatibility**: `Boon`'s primary strength is its support for multiple JSON Schema drafts.
 This eliminates the need for us to write complex, version-aware validation logic and ensures broad compatibility for our users.
 *   **Performance**: Being a native Rust crate, `boon` offers excellent performance suitable for real-time validation within the WASM environment.
-*   **Correctness**: The crate is well-tested and focuses on correctly implementing the JSON Schema specification, increasing the reliability of our conversion tool.
+*   **Correctness**: The crate is well-tested and focuses on correctly implementing the JSON Schema specification, incrintake_processng the reliability of our conversion tool.
 *   **Simplified Logic**: By offloading the complexity of validation, our core converter logic can focus solely on the transformation from a valid schema to GraphQL SDL.

 ### Negative